smizell/graphablejson-js/README.md

 ### Handling Query Errors

 When the query encounters a `null` or undefined for a query, it will throw an error.
 This is because the query will not know how you intend on handling values like these.
+An error is thrown because it means that something your client depends on is not available.
+This means that all queries should be wrapped in a try/catch or default values should always be provided.

 THe `default` option may be used to specify what to do if `null` or the value is undefined.